MicheleBolognini/MultidroneRobustPlanning/README.md

 ## Requirements
 This toolbox relies on LKH to solve TSP instances.
-It is therefore necessary to download it and compile it, so that the resulting LKH script is located in the "LKH" folder
+It is therefore necessary to download it and compile it, so that the resulting LKH script is located in the "LKH" folder.
+It is available both from the [official site](http://webhotel4.ruc.dk/~keld/research/LKH-3/) and from the related [git repository](https://github.com/cerebis/LKH3)
+Download the code or clone the repository, then rename the folder and compile it

+'tar xvfz LKH-3.0.6.tgz
+mv LKH-3.0.6.tgz LKH
+cd LKH
+make'

+Compiling will make the executable available, the file is called 'LKH'.

 # TODO
-- CHECK LKH COMPILATION PROCEDURE
 - Make solver parameters do stuff (matlab/cplex solver)
-- Show drone failure in the last graph